Arc Holdings: 20th century

 The glassworks initially established itself as one of the industrial jewels of Northern France before, over the years, becoming an international group and world leader in tableware.
-Development began in earnest after the First World War in 1927, when Georges Durand's second son, Jacques, joined the company.
+Development began in earnest in 1927, when Georges Durand's second son, Jacques, joined the company.

 In 1930, Jacques Durand went to the United States to study American glassworks, which were already equipped with tank furnaces and automatic machines.
-He decided to develop new manufacturing techniques and gradually equipped the company with new machines which allowed for improved production while preserving the creativity of glassmaking.
+He decided to develop innovative manufacturing techniques and gradually equipped the company with new machines which allowed for improved production while preserving the creativity of glassmaking.
 The first tank furnace was constructed and the first presses were installed in 1934.

-After the Second World War, the Verrerie Cristallerie d’Arques continued its industrial expansion under the leadership of Jacques Durand, who was the sole co-owner of the company with his father in 1946.
+After the Second World War, the Verrerie Cristallerie d’Arques continued its industrial expansion under the leadership of Jacques Durand, who was the co-owner of the company with his father in 1946.
 Jacques Durand benefited from the low interests rates for loans under the Marshall Plan to finish equipping the factory with the latest machines designed in the United States.
 In 1950, the glassworks, which had unique equipment in Europe, produced 15,000 tonnes of glass per year with a workforce of 993 people.

-By the 1960s, the company had mastered the process of manufacturing stemware and launched the “Ballon” glass, the first stemware automatically produced. and other finer glassware products.
-One of Arc's signature products is the thick-walled ten-sided "working glasses" that were a workhorse in French kitchens after their introduction in 1978.
+By the 1960s, the company had mastered the process of manufacturing stemware and launched the “Ballon” glass, the first stemware automatically produced, and other finer glassware products.
+One of Arc's signature products is the thick-walled ten-sided "working glasses" that were a staple of French kitchens after their introduction in 1978.

 In 1968, the Verrerie Cristallerie d’Arques led a worldwide industrial revolution by managing to mechanize the production of crystal stemware.
-In 1980, the glassworks produced 250,000 tonnes of glass per year and employed 9,000 people in France3, primarily in Arques.
+By 1980, the glassworks produced 250,000 tonnes of glass per year and employed 9,000 people in France, primarily in Arques.

-From the thirties to 2015, the company was dominated by the Durand family.
+From the 1930s to 2015, the company was dominated by the Durand family.
 The firm adopted a number of practices that positioned it to become one of Europe's leading mass production glassmakers.

 From the 1980s onwards, the group began to internationalize its production with the creation of the Durand Glass Manufacturing Company (DGMC) in 1979, a production subsidiary based in Millville in New Jersey, which started production in 1982.

 At the height of its production, the company manufactured more than 1.6 billion items per year delivered to 144 countries.
 It was the largest private company in the Nord-Pas-de-Calais region and the largest glass tableware company in the world.

 Jacques Durand, who had been the driving force behind this expansion, died on 30 April 1997.
 The management of the glassworks was then taken over by his wife and one of his sons.